 A change in your body’s hormonal levels can also affect the menstrual cycles, resulting in early, delayed to stopped cycles.
 It can happen if you have recently started the course for antidepressants, contraceptives, or other hormone replacement meds.

 Irregular menstrual cycles can also be due to spending too much time at the gym.
-Excessive exercises can lower the metabolism levels where our body tries to conserve the energy, further causing delayed to missed dates.
+Excessive exercise can lower the metabolism levels where our body tries to conserve energy, further causing delayed to missed dates.

 7. Fertility treatment

 If you underwent fertility treatment, this causes an off-cycle change.
 Fertility drugs might extend your menstrual cycle length if your menstrual cycle is short.
 IVF and IUI can also cause a delayed period.

 While some women face period issues for short-term reasons, there is a chance that your body is going through a lot for a long time, which might be a reason for missed periods.
 These long-term reasons can be perimenopause, diabetes, thyroid-related problem, or primary ovarian insufficiency.

 According to Greenbrook (TMS Neorhealth Centers), several antidepressants have been connected to elevated prolactin levels, which might interfere with ovulation.
 Your cycle could be thrown off, as a result, leading to missed or inconsistent periods or fluctuations in the flow of your menstrual blood.

 9. Lifestyle Factors